Waaal/BobaOS/doc/STCQ/TSS.md

 **SSP:** Shadow stack pointer

 ## TSS in long mode (64bit)
-In long mode does not store a tasks execution state.
-It stores the kernel stack pointer and if used the Interrupt stack table.

 ## TSS more info
-The TSS is also needed for software multitasking.
+The TSS is also needed for multitasking.
 Because each CPU core has its own TSS in a multitasking scenario.

 ## TSS in a GDT
 The TSS needs to have a entry in the gdt.
 The TSS entry is special, because the base and limit needs to be set to the start and size of the TSS.